Mexico’s street dog problem — and how travelers are part of the solution

 “Watch us come back with a dog,” I joked to my partner as we packed our things for four months on Mexico’s Pacific coast.
 As it turned out, it was less of a joke than I thought.

-When you think of Mexico, dogs probably aren’t the first thing that comes to mind.
+When you think of Mexico, street dogs probably aren’t the first thing that comes to mind.
 But outside of the resorts and villas that most tourists associate with Mexico, things are different.
-The country has the largest number of street dogs in Latin America.
+The country has the largest number of Mexican street dogs in Latin America.
 The National Institute of Statistics and Geography estimates that about 70 percent of the 18 million dogs in Mexico live on the street, born as strays or simply abandoned.
 It’s a statistic that becomes overwhelmingly evident as you walk around.

-Our journey began in Rincón de Guayabitos, a small beach town about an hour and a half north of Puerto Vallarta.
-It took less than a day for us to fall in love with two street dogs — one of whom has since been rescued and lives a couple hours away from us — and while they weren’t in terrible shape, many of the others we encountered were less lucky.
+Our journey began in Rincón de Guayabitos, a small beach town about an hour and a half north of Puerrabiesto Vallarta.
+It took less than a day for us to fall in love with two Mexican street dogs — one of whom has since been rescued and lives a couple hours away from us — and while they weren’t in terrible shape, many of the others we encountered were less lucky.

 The street dog issue, both in Mexico and elsewhere, is a complicated one.
 While there are some irresponsible pet owners, much of it comes down to a lack of knowledge and limited access to spay and neuter programs — the keys to solving the animal homelessness problem in the country.
 This is something that local animal groups are working to change.
 But they can’t do it alone, and travelers play an important role.